• Skip to primary navigation

 What is one moment at MacElree Harvey that made you feel proud to work here?

-Working on local transactions and then seeing those businesses thrive in our community—that’s incredibly fulfilling.
+Working on local transactions and then seeing those businesses thrive in our community, and that’s incredibly fulfilling.
 When I hear community members talk about the positive impact of these projects, it’s humbling to know I played a role in making them happen.

 How has the firm supported your professional or personal goals?